goppydae/gapi/docs/lore.md

 * **GAPI** — the core runtime and control system (Go-based API)
 * **Goblin** — the multi-node cluster orchestrator daemon; symbolic and literal overseer
-* **DDK** — Daemon Development Kits (replacing the traditional “SDK” term); specialized by language (e.g., Python DDK, Go DDK)
+* **ADK** — Agent Development Kits (replacing the traditional “SDK” term); specialized by language (e.g., Python ADK, Go ADK)
 * `dae` **suffixes** — symbolic taxonomy of agents and utilities, such as `gapictl` (the control interface), or future agents like `netmon.py.daemon`

-The choice to avoid “SDK” in favor of **DDK** signals a departure from user-level application logic toward low-level lifecycle management and event-driven coordination.
+The choice to avoid “SDK” in favor of **ADK** signals a departure from user-level application logic toward low-level lifecycle management and event-driven coordination.

 ---